Amsterdam Dance Event is an official partner of this event

 24 hours back to back coding

-To stimulate innovation and entrepreneurship in the dance and festival scene, ADE 2016 will see DGTL, Young Creators and ADE joining forces to organize the first ever ADE Hackathon.
+To stimulate innovation in the dance and festival scene, ADE 2017 will see DGTL, Young Creators and ADE joining forces again to organize the second ADE Hackathon.
 As the electronic music scene is using data & technology more and more, these three parties acknowledge that there is much to discover on how festival organizers, artists, labels and any other player in the music industry can use data and technology to grow, innovate and do new creative stuff.

 At the ADE Hackathon, smart developers, designers and entrepreneurs are asked to think about the challenges that are faced by the dance and festival scene, but also to think about the opportunities that data and technology provide.
 A group of 100 selected bright minds will be invited to develop smart concepts, new apps and inspiration within a challenging timespan of 24 hours.

 The event will be closed at DGTL KOMPAKT at the NDSM

 Successful dutch startups in the event industry